-Respondent Feedback Response Detoute DI figures and outputs from other sources, can they fill in data gaps to avoiding having to use surrogate data?
+Respondent Feedback Response DI figures and outputs from other sources, can they fill in data gaps to avoiding having to use surrogate data?
 Very limited info around how significant prolonged planned outages will be identified to incorporate into WRMP forecasts (at what point will companies review its latest planned outage programme and reflect where required necessary BL DO reductions, and make any adjustments to outage allowance to avoid double counting?).
 When average DO/peak DO is referenced, would be good to clarify that this is under a 1 in 500 year drought (as expected of supply modelling).
 Use of target headroom rather than outage allowance needs to be clearly explained/justified to regulators On magnitude adjustments - references reductions from reduced demand - is this in relation to demand reductions over the planning period?
 For transparency companies will need to detail where the outage for each new supply is detailed.
-Is it in either; Include an outage allowance in the baseline supply/demand forecast to account for new options Include an allowance for outage in the DO benefit of options.
-If companies are selecting the period.
+Is it in either; 1.
+Include an outage allowance in the baseline supply/demand forecast to account for new options.
+2. Include an allowance for outage in the DO benefit of options.
+If companies are selecting the period of historical data, again for transparency and to be clear how the data has been derived they should detail in the narrative why the period has been selected and any assumptions made in selecting the period.
 The outcome of any sensitivity testing and how it has influenced defining the historical period should be clearly explained.
 This is particularly the case if companies are considering data to be unreliable or if considering clipping the record.
-How partial outage allowance would be smaller in a drought.
-Are there examples of actions that would be taken or brought flat on bot of day year emergency actions might be taken to address outage if saying that outage allowance would be smaller in a drought.
-Are there examples of actions that would be taken or brought floward that otherwise wouldn't in a normal year?
-Decisions around writing down DO or not needs to be through liaison with regulators, and will depend on impact on the zone over what duration.
-Slightly concerned by phrasing Environment Agency Regional Simulation Model Hydrological modelling - companies to provide flow inputs.
+How partial outage has been accounted for will need a clear narrative by each water company.
+Give some examples of what sort of dry year emergency actions might be taken to address outage if saying that outage allowance would be smaller in a drought.
+Are there examples of actions that would be taken or brought forward that otherwise wouldn't in a normal year?
+Decisions around writing down DO or not needs to be through liaison with regulators, Environment Agency Regional Simulation Model Hydrological modelling - companies to provide flow inputs.
 How are WRSE ensuring consistent inputs by companies to the DO assessment in the RSS model?
 On the first primary stage of use for the model - DO assessments sources & schemes - is this alongside company level supply modelling and will the two be compared and validated?
 Will the baseline DO figure be per WRZ/water company or will there also be an overall regional DO?
 Have any region-LoS been assumed for consistency?
 What assumptions have been made around climate change scenario and sustainability reductions?
 When will the Regional Simulation Report by Atkins be available and shared with regulators?
 The information on validation is limited.
 Validation is crucial to the model outputs being fit for purpose.
 WRSE have not clearly explained how validation will occur, and in particular what outputs will be compared to.
 Is there validation against actual observed events?
 For example, will water company historic/recent actual data be used to compare model outputs to?
 We have provided details of how we have calculated deployable outputs including how the RSS has been used for the dWMP24 submission in Annex 8.